 - 1.4 Step 4.
 Starting slow and letting the saw take is a wise decision

 - 1.5 Step 5.
 Holding the saw properly is necessary

 - 1.6 Step 6.
 Never ever twist the blades

 - 1.7 Step 7.
 Long strokes are the key to this task

 - 1.8 A few things you must remember

 How to use a Handsaw: cutting guide

-From bellow the lines a few simple guides will be shown to make your task easier.
-Hopefully, it will be at help while performing your woodwork.
+From below the lines, a few simple guides will be shown to make your task easier.
+Hopefully, it will be of help while performing your woodwork.
 So, let us jump into it.
 But, before we start, we request you to read the whole article for your better understanding, hence the information is formed into simple steps.